- A23 Three Arch Road junction improvements

 We held two exhibition events on 22 and 28 November at the Three Arches Restaurant within East Surrey Hospital.
 At these events staff from the Project Team were on hand to answer questions.
-Additionally we provided physical displays of the panels at Reigate Town Hall between 30 November 2018 and 6 January 2019.
+Additionally we provided physical displays of the consultation panels at Reigate Town Hall between 30 November 2018 and 6 January 2019.

 Greater Redhill Sustainable Transport Package (STP)

 The Greater Redhill Sustainable Transport Package is a £4.9 million scheme that has been funded mainly by grant from the Coast to Capital Local Enterprise Partnership and HM Government.
 Local contribution funding has been sourced from developer contributions associated with new housing in Horley.